cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

           * Padding: 30px padding for imagery across responsive sizes

           * Headings: Any heading size may be used, recommend H2-6
-    variation_group_name: Types
+    variation_group_name: Text only
-    variation_group_description: "A link blob is a unit consisting of heading, short descriptive text, and call to action. "
+    variation_group_description: Text only units consist of a heading, short descriptive text, and call to action.
+They are also referred to as "link blobs".
 use_cases: ""
 guidelines: >-
   * Headings